-Mobile - NFL+ VIP Tour
+NFL+ Game Day VIP Tour

 Overview

-Problem & Approach
+Problem

 User Research Insights

-• "I can get scores anywhere—I want to hear what people think in real time.
+"I can get scores anywhere—I want to hear what people think in real time.
 Like, what are the analysts saying?"

-• "It’s annoying when I have to stop the stream just to hear a different view or switch apps."
+"It’s annoying when I have to stop the stream just to hear a different view or switch apps." -

-• "I didn’t even know there were extra features—I just watch the game and leave."
+"I didn’t even know there were extra features.
+I just watch the game and leave."

 Mapping the VIP Layer into the NFL+ Ecosystem

-Level 1: Exisitng Core Navigation
+Level 1: Existing Core Navigation

 Level 2: VIP Tour (Venue Layer)